KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Layout.md

 KeyboardKit will bind a ``StandardKeyboardLayoutProvider`` to ``KeyboardInputViewController/services`` when the keyboard is loaded.
 It has a QWERTY layout by default, but you can inject localized providers into it or modify it, or replace it, at any time.

-[KeyboardKit Pro][Pro] unlocks and registers localized providers for all keyboard locales when you register a valid license key.
-It also lets you inherit **ProKeyboardLayoutProvider** for more features.
+[KeyboardKit Pro][Pro] unlocks and registers localized input sets and layout providers.
 Information about Pro features can be found at the end of this article.